Crystal Reports error: “The remaining text does not appear to be part of the formula”

 - If a runtime version of Crystal Reports is used, make sure all of the runtime DLLs are installed.
 Please refer to the Crystal Reports Support site for solutions to this issue.
-Some of the runtime DLLs required on the destination PC are listed in c2002369 and c2007290.

 - Try to execute the barcode formula with static data, for example, if using the UFL enter:

 If the static field does not generate an error and formats text to the barcode font, then the UFL and font are working properly and the problem is most likely one of the following listed below.
 To obtain support for these issues, contact Crystal Reports Support:

 - Required Runtime DLLs are not installed or are corrupted.

 - User does not have access to retrieve correct data.